How Much Does a New Roof Cost? [2024]

 £1,125

-Labour Costs and Time Frames
+Roofing Labour Costs Per M² and Time Frames

 A single garage flat roof can be installed within 4 hours if no decking is required.
 This would be a two-person job with the tradespeople charging around £180.

-What Does Replacing a Roof Entail?
+What Does Replacing a Roof Involve?

 The process of a roof replacement varies depending on the existing roof or whether you are changing the material and height of the roof.
-To help you understand the installation process better, here is a step by step guide for installing a typical roof.
+To help you understand the installation process better, here is a step-by-step guide for installing a typical roof.

 Scaffolding Setup